deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 A few things which were changed to reduce our data traffic consumption:

-- Delta now avoids downloading messages that it doesn't display, e.g. messages from blocked contacts.
-This means:
+- Delta now avoids downloading messages that it doesn't display.
+This saves a lot of traffic through messages from blocked contacts, and huge attachments from ordinary emails.
-  - No unnecessary traffic
-  - No slowdown when getting online with a busy inbox
+- A nice side effect is that you have less slowdown when getting online with a busy inbox.
-- What is more important than blocked contacts is ordinary emails with huge attachments.
-If you use Delta with a normal email address and send PDFs around, Delta used to download them and throw away.
 - We optimized the traffic on idle, when the app isn't used.
 In 10 minutes, it used to consume 6 kB - [this was reduced down to 107 bytes.](https://github.com/deltachat/deltachat-core-rust/issues/506)
 - We combined read-receipts into one message, when they are sent in the same